magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/living_tuccho-pothila-venerable-empty-scripture.md

 according to the Dhamma.
 Everybody has sati, but there are different levels of it, just as there are different levels of looking at things.
 For instance, when I say to contemplate the body, some people say, ‘What is there to contemplate in the body?
-Anybody can see it. we can see already, we can see already, hair, nails, teeth and skin we can see already.
+Anybody can see it. *Kesā* we can see already, *lomā* we can see already, hair, nails, teeth and skin we can see already.
 So what?’

 This is how people are.
-They can see the body all right but their seeing is faulty, they don’t see with the , ‘the one who knows’, the awakened one.
+They can see the body all right but their seeing is faulty, they don’t see with the *Buddho*, ‘the one who knows’, the awakened one.
 They only see the body in the ordinary way, they see it visually.
 Simply to see the body is not enough.
 If we only see the body there is trouble.
 You must see the body within the body, then things become much clearer.
 Just seeing the body you get fooled by it, charmed by its appearance.
-Not seeing transience, imperfection and ownerlessness, arises.
+Not seeing transience, imperfection and ownerlessness, *kāmachanda* arises.
 You become fascinated by forms, sounds, odours, flavours and feelings.
 Seeing in this way is to see with the mundane eye of the flesh, causing you to love and hate and discriminate into pleasant and unpleasant feeling.

 The Buddha taught that this is not enough.
 You must see with the ‘mind’s eye’.
 See the body within the body.
 If you really look into the body,